-Spoon Theory & Reasonable Adjustments
+Spoon Theory and Reasonable Adjustments

 💡 Learn more about reasonable adjustments: